notesonidleness/notesonidleness.github.io/content/post/2023-09-05-sakamoto-and-replaceable/index.md

 For a company, organization, or family, I don't want to be seen as irreplaceable.
 Another must replace me, another must replace me, even if it means letting go of me, to ensure everything remains loosely coupled.

 I want everything to be light, so there's always room to grow for anyone.
-A system can't thrive if it's burdened by manipulation and exaggeration.
+A system can't fly if it's burdened by manipulation and exaggeration.

 I won't create dirty, unreadable code so the company becomes dependent on me.
 I won't monopolize communication; I must be transparent, showing everything I have in a proper way.